seamoon76/seamoon76.github.io/_pages/about.md

 News
 ------
-* [2024.6] I was awarede as the Outstanding Graduates of Tsinghua University(top 2%,highest honor for bachelor's degree graduates of THU).
+* [2024.6] I was awarded as the Outstanding Graduates of Tsinghua University(top 2%,highest honor for bachelor's degree graduates of THU).
 * [2023.12] I was awarded the [SenseTime](https://www.sensetime.com/cn) Scholarship (30 undergraduates major in AI nationwide per year).
 * [2023.8] One paper accepted to SIGGRAPH ASIA'2023.